Fellowships and Awards

-This award was established by the college to recognize outstanding research achievement by a graduate student in the College of Engineering as a memorial to Ross J. Martin, Associate Dean of the College, who served as director of the Engineering Experiment Station for 26 years, until his death in 1984.
+This award was established by the college to recognize outstanding research achievement by a graduate student in The Grainger College of Engineering as a memorial to Ross J. Martin, Associate Dean of the College, who served as director of the Engineering Experiment Station for 26 years, until his death in 1984.
 Nominations are based on a departmental competition.

 - 2020 recipient: Ashish Kulkarni

 Innovation Award (Durgam & Subha Chakrapani Family Trust Award)

 The Durgam and Subha Chakrapani Family Trust has endowed an annual award for one graduate student in the Department of Materials Science and Engineering for an outstanding Ph.D. thesis characterized by Innovation and Potential for Commercialization in the field of materials science and engineering.
 The award comprises a cash award and a medallion presented to the award recipient.
 The cash award is intended to support professional development and commercialization, e.g., travel to present to potential investors, and expenses for conferences focused on new business ideas.

 - 2019 recipient: Mayank Garg

 Offered by the Howard Hughes Medical Institute (HHMI), Gilliam Fellowships support underrepresented PhD students, and their advisors, in the life sciences and related fields.
 The program aims to ensure that a diverse and highly trained workforce is prepared to assume leadership roles in science.
 Each eligible department may submits nominees for a campus competition.